agile-ts/documentation/docs/packages/core/api/collection/Introduction.md

 // Reset Collection
 MY_COLLECTION.reset();
 ```
-Want to learn more about the State's specific methods?
+Want to learn more about the Collection's specific methods?
 Check out the [Collection Methods](./Methods.md) documentation.
-Most methods we use to modify, mutate and access the State are chainable.
+Most methods we use to modify, mutate and access the Collection are chainable.
 ```ts
 MY_COLLECTION.collect({id: 1, name: "jeff"}).persist().removeGroup('myGroup').reset();
 ```

 ### 👾 Advantages over Array States
-- Data is stored and indexed by item keys
+- Data is stored and indexed by `item keys`
 - Each data collected is stored inside an extended
   [State Instance](../state/Introduction.md) called [Item](#-item)
 - Efficient persisting of Collection data in an external Storage (e.g. Local Storage)
-- Easily categorize data by item keys with help of [Groups](#-groupgroupintroductionmd)
+- Easily categorization of data by `item keys` with help of [Groups](#-groupgroupintroductionmd)
-- Select a single Item with a [Selector](#-selectorselectorintroductionmd)
+- Selection of a single Item via an `item key` with a [Selector](#-selectorselectorintroductionmd)
-- Performant (⚠️ coming there)
+- Performant (⚠️ getting there, currently it can handle `~ 500 ops/sec` in a [1000 Fields List](https://github.com/agile-ts/agile/tree/master/benchmark))

 ### 🔨 Use case
-We might use a Collection to remember a flexible array of Todo objects.
+We might use a Collection to remember a flexible and reactive array of todo objects.
 ```ts
 const TODOS = App.createCollection();
 // <- add todos